 Non-Student Addressee.
-Mail must be addressed to the resident-student only.
-Family, friends, colleagues, or other associates may not have their personal mail sent to the student's campus mail box.
+Mail must be addressed to the resident-student only and must be addressed to the name a student registered under when enrolling at BC (no nicknames).
+Family, friends, colleagues, or other associates may not have their personal mail sent to the student's address.
 Such mail will be returned to the sender.